getalp/wikIR/README.md

 # Usage

   * Download and extract a XML wikipedia dump file from [here](https://dumps.wikimedia.org/backup-index.html)
-  * Use [Wikiextractor](https://github.com/attardi/wikiextractor) to get the text of the wikipedia pages in json format
+  * Use [Wikiextractor](https://github.com/attardi/wikiextractor) to get the text of the wikipedia pages in a signle json file, for example :
 ```bash
 python WikiExtractor.py input --output - --bytes 100G --links --quiet --json > output.json
 ```